 The British Columbia Road Fatality is above the Canadian average and over twice that of jurisdictions with the safest roads.
 The vision of the Road Safety research initiative is to conduct relevant road safety research and policy evaluation and to work closely with policy makers to foster evidence-based road safety best practices with the long term goal of making British Columbia’s roads the safest in the world.

-- Completed analysis of the “Physician reporting of unfit drivers” study; material is being written up
+- Completed analysis of the “Physician reporting of unfit drivers” study; download the report “Reporting Unfit Drivers: Knowledge, Attitudes, and Practice of BC Physicians“

 - Completed “Active Transportation” chart review